seriesoftubes/pycollections.js/README.md

   - Iterating over keys, values, and items
   - Using non-Python methods
 - ## DefaultDict
-  - Static methods
-  - Instance methods
-  - Creating a new instance
+  - Creating a new DefaultDict
   - Getting a potentially-missing key's value
   - Operating on potentially-missing keys' values
   - DefaultDict of Dicts
   - Fun with self-referencing
 - ## Counter
-  - Static methods
-  - Instance methods
-  - Creating a new instance
+  - Creating a new Counter
   - Counting distinct elements
   - Increasing/decreasing counts